ABOUT AUSSIE HELPERS

-Nerida has been now working on Aussie Helpers with Brian for 13 years, never receiving a penny for their time, because it was never about the money.
+Nerida has been now working on Aussie Helpers with Brian for 17 years, never receiving a penny for their time, because it was never about the money.
 It was about compassion and caring.
-They both still live in a rented home in Charleville, western Queensland.

 In 2010 Nerida was nominated for the Who’s Who of Australian Courageous Women and she continues to inspire women around Australia with her tireless work and incredible ability to support farming families during their difficult.